pau-lo/Deep-Q-Network-for-Atari-Gamess/README.md

 `python atari.py --game SpaceInvaders-v0 --display true`

-and instead of `--game` just type any other name you would like to try.
+and instead of `SpaceInvaders-v0` just type any other game name.

 ## Credits

-Credit for the vast majority of code here goes to Kee Hyun Won.
+Thank you Kee Hyun Won for inspiring this code.
 I just adjusted the code for my environment and for the new tensorflow deprecated variables.